9431 Alderbury St, Cypress, CA 90630

 Dialectical behavioral therapy trains the mind to investigate these thoughts and emotions and decide on an appropriate choice.
 By incorporating mindfulness and daily skills practice, DBT techniques give individuals the skills necessary to make healthy choices.
 For people who struggle to make sense of their conflicting emotions, dialectical behavioral therapy skills offer a safe method to deconstruct their feelings and come to healthy conclusions.

-- Teach individuals the skills they need to make those changes.
+• Teaching individuals the skills they need to make those changes

-- Generalize DBT skills to become effective in an individual\'s natural environment.
+• Generalizing DBT skills to become effective in an individual’s natural environment

-- Motivate and improve the skills of their therapists providing DBT treatment.
-4
+• Motivating and improving the skills of therapists providing DBT treatment

 Individual Therapy

-A bulk of dialectical behavioral therapy lies in the individual\'s sessions and rapport with a therapist.
+A bulk of dialectical behavioral therapy lies in the individual’s sessions and rapport with a therapist.
 Through these one-on-one sessions, a DBT client learns how to recognize their thoughts and emotions and manage them.
 These sessions also enable a client to discuss problems with their therapist, giving them the support they need to overcome them.
 Using dialectical behavior therapy techniques, clients move towards learning and improving positive coping skills.
+This is an essential component of substance abuse counseling and emotional regulation therapy.

 Group Sessions